aggranadoss/numerical_methods/chapter_2/2.4/README.md

 Write the algorithm for

-- a) structured flowchart
+- a) Structured flowchart

-- b)pseudocode.
+- b) Pseudocode.